Serve the order to change or end the DVRO

 How to know if you must have a copy served

-Follow the judge's order in item 7 of form DV-400.
-If you are required to serve, the sheriff can do it for free.
+If you are required to serve the other party, the sheriff can do it for free.

-How to serve an order to change or renew a DVRO
+How to serve an order to change or end a restraining order

 -